dotnet/AspNetCore.Docs/aspnetcore/fundamentals/servers/index.md

 ## Kestrel

-Kestrel is the default web server included in ASP.NET Core project templates.
+Kestrel is the default web server specified by the ASP.NET Core project templates.

 Use Kestrel: